 First off an explanation of what gluten is.
 I don’t want to make the assumption that everyone reading this already knows.
 Gluten is a protein found in certain grains; most notably wheat, barley, and rye.
 Gluten is created when two molecules, glutenin and gliadin, come into contact and form a bond.
 When bakers knead dough that bond creates an elastic membrane, which is what gives bread it’s chewy texture and what allows pizza chefs to toss and twirl the dough in the air.
 Gluten also traps carbon dioxide, which ferments and adds volume to the loaf.

-Is it bad for everyone?
+Is it Bad?

 Humans have been eating gluten for at least 10,000 years.
 However, an estimated 1% of the population has celiac disease where even the briefest exposure to gluten can trigger an immune reaction and damage the villi of the small intestine.
 For those folks they absolutely have to avoid gluten in all of its forms for the rest of their life.
 But what about the other 99%?
 Up until about a decade ago most of us didn’t give it much thought.
 Is it really a problem for everyone?
 An article in the New Yorker reported that approximately 1/3 of American adults say they are trying to eliminate gluten from their diets.
 Is this necessary?
 There are essentially 3 camps in response to this question.
 One camp believes that gluten should absolutely be avoided by everyone.
 Another believes that unless you have diagnosed celiac disease you should not be avoiding gluten.
-And the third camp, which I am a part of, believes that some people without celiac disease do still have an intolerance, or sensitivity, to gluten.
+And the third camp, which I reside, believes that some people without celiac disease do still have an intolerance, or sensitivity, to gluten.
 And those folks should absolutely try to avoid gluten.
 But I don’t believe it’s inherently bad for everyone.
 The gluten-free market has skyrocketed with over $15 billion of sales expected this year.
 Gluten-free has definitely become a health food trend, which makes it difficult to discern if it’s something everyone should avoid or can it still be a healthy part of the diet.

 If you are experiencing severe digestive issues, especially when coupled with anemia, chronic fatigue, and/or autoimmune issues I would first get tested for Celiac Disease.
 It is best to have the test done before you start removing gluten from your diet.
 This will provide a more accurate result.
 If you test negative for Celiac Disease it is still possible you have a gluten sensitivity or intolerance.
 It may not be severe enough to cause an acute allergic reaction, as is the case with Celiac Disease, but it may still be causing inflammation and irritation in your gut that could help to explain various digestive complaints, body aches, allergies, headaches, inflammation, etc. There are currently no recognized tests, biopsies, genetic markers, or antibodies that can confirm a diagnosis of non-celiac gluten sensitivity.
 The gold standard of testing is simply an elimination of gluten from your diet for at least 2 weeks, followed by a re-introduction to see what happens to your symptoms.